 - Does your cookie consent solution block cookies prior to consent?

-It is imperative with respect to EU legislation (GDPR) that you ask for your visitors’ consent to set tracking cookies (cookies that process personal data for marketing purposes); that you store consents in case of inspection by Data Protection Authorities; and that you give users the possibility to opt-out of tracking on your website creating a Tracking free zone.
+It is imperative with respect to EU legislation (GDPR) that you ask for your visitors’ consent to set tracking cookies (cookies that process personal data for marketing purposes); that you store consent in case of inspection by Data Protection Authorities; and that you give users the possibility to opt-out of tracking on your website creating a tracking free zone.